ChrisYoxall/go.learning/readme.md

 - Cant run own build binaries unless they are in the c:\dev folder.
 - Doing 'go run' builds and runs from a temp directory.
 To see which directory do 'go run -work main.go'.
 - To change directory used set the GOTMPDIR environment variable.
-For example do :$env:GOTMPDIR = "C:\dev" (or set permanaently).
+For example do :$env:GOTMPDIR = "C:\dev" (or set permanently).
 - When debugging found that I had to also set the output directory to a location within the c:\dev hierarchy as well.

 ## SSH